parijatmishra/learn/elm/player-tracker/backend/README.md

 yarn install
 ```

-If you don't have `yarm`, install it like this:
+If you don't have `yarn`, install it like this:
 ```
 npm install -g yarn
 ```